 Preheat the oven to 180C/350F/Gas 4/Fan 160C.

 Pop the meat, onions, mushrooms and carrots into a large ovenproof casserole dish. crumble the stock cube (no browning of the meat required for this recipe!!).
 Pour over the tomato soup.
 Add a generous twist of *black pepper and give everything a good stir.
 Cover the dish with a lid or baking foil and transfer into the oven for 2½ – 3hrs.

 You could use a slow cooker instead if you like – 4 hrs high or 8 hrs on the slow setting.

 Remove from the oven.
 The meat should be nice and tender at this point but just check to make sure.
 It shouldn’t need any extra water, but of course, if you find it’s a little thick for your liking, add a drop of boiled water from the kettle.

 You can enjoy this beef and tomato casserole with some nice creamy mashed potatoes.
 Boiled *rice works really well with it too.
-I must say, my favourite thing to serve it up with is with sauté potatoes or little roast potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose or vegetable oil in the oven – and French green beans as their freshness cuts through the savoury richness of the casserole.
-Mashed carrot and swede garden peas are a winner with this too!
+I must say, my favourite thing to serve it up with is with sauté potatoes or little roast potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose or vegetable oil in the oven – and french green beans as their freshness cuts through the savoury richness of the casserole.
+Mashed carrot and swede and garden peas are a winner with this too!

 *Just check to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out!